fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 The frontend also works with the backend on Heroku.
 You can check this by changing the backends address on the frontend to be the backends address in Heroku instead of <i>http://localhost:3001</i>.

 The next question is, how do we deploy the frontend to the Internet?
 We have multiple options.
-Lets go through one of them next.
+Let's go through one of them next.

 ### Frontend production build